Bozeman Real Estate Listings in 2025 – MLS Maps, Photos

 Looking back: Prior to March 2020, roughly when Covid refugees hit Bozeman, the real estate sales cycle inside and outside the city had been fairly stable, rising in the Spring and falling in late summer/ fall.

-Looking way back: the drop from June 2017’s 380 listings in all of Bozeman–inside and outside–to the present 135 in June 2022, is a ⇓ 245 or ⇓ 64.5% drop in residential listings in Bozeman in last 5 years.
+Looking way back: the drop from June 2017’s 380 listings in all of Bozeman–inside and outside–to 135 in June 2022, was a ⇓ 245 or ⇓ 64.5% drop in residential listings in Bozeman in 5 years.

 According to Livability, Bozeman is a Best Place To Live and Bozeman is a Best Place To Raise A Family